-Finally, Angela Thomas (16), a resident of Belton, Texas, had traveled to San Francisco for brief stay.
-After a day out in Hayward she visited friends in the Presidio district- but neither of her friends were at home and she was last seen walking away at 9.00 pm on Sunday July 1st 1973.
-She was found naked and smothered the following day in the grounds of Benjamin Franklin Junior High School.
+Finally, Angela Thomas (16), a resident of Belton, Texas had traveled to San Francisco for brief stay.
+After a day out in Hayward she visited friends in the Presidio district of San Francisco, but neither of her friends were home at the time and she was last seen walking away from the area at 9:00 pm on Sunday, July 1st 1973.
+She was found naked and smothered the following day in the grounds of the Benjamin Franklin Junior High School.

-All four had a military connection, a trait often associated with the Zodiac Killer, due to a number of factors- including the Wing Walker footprint impressions taken from the Lake Berryessa crime scene, the Riverside alleyway heel print at the site of Cheri Jo Bates' murder, and the possible links to the Vandenberg Air Force Base, due to the lot number of the unspent ammunition at the scene of the Domingos/Edwards murders in 1963.
+All four had a military connection, a trait often associated with the Zodiac Killer due to a number of factors, which included the Wing Walker footprint impressions taken from the Lake Berryessa crime scene, the Riverside alleyway heel print at the site of Cheri Jo Bates' murder and the possible links to the Vandenberg Air Force Base, due to the lot number of the unspent ammunition at the scene of the Domingos/Edwards murders in 1963.

 Nancy Gidley was stationed at Hamilton Air Force Base, Marin County.
 Rosa Vasquez was a keypunch operator at Letterman Army Hospital.
 The father of Angela Thomas was an army sergeant, previously based at the Presidio.
 And finally, Yvonne Quilantang was having a relationship with a soldier from Missouri (albeit not a strong connection).
 There is no evidence to suggest that any of these four victims were Zodiac crimes, although there is reason enough to consider these four murders may have been committed by a single perpetrator, due to numerous similarities and occurring within such a short time frame.